 3. From the Window menu, point to Extensions and click ArcGIS Maps for Adobe Creative Cloud.

-4. You need to use ArcGIS Online or a Plus account to access the data used in this lesson.
-If you don’t have an account, you can sign up for a free trial of ArcGIS.
+If you don’t have an account, you can sign up for a free trial.

 While you may be eager to start mapping, it’s important to first decide on your map’s extent.
 Here you are forced into making this smart choice up front, thus preventing much frustration and lost time later in your project.